 The Black Lagoon

-Set in Jamaica in 1691, there are pirates, sober pirates, unspeakable deckhands, interracial marryings of all kinds, mermaids, and Jamaica’s last monkey.
-More »
+There are pirates, sober pirates and unspeakable deckhands, plus interracial marryings of all kinds, mermaids, and Jamaica’s last monkey.

 Ginevra has died – on her wedding day.
 But she is revived by Audrina, who just happens to be in the village cemetery that night.

 Non si sevizia un paperino – Lucio Fulci (1974).
 When several young boys are brutally murdered in a southern Italian village, the superstitious locals react with ignorance and violence.
 All misfits are immediately suspected of the crime.
-More »

 A life in 24 sections – the horrors of the Grand Tour, the Wilde West, Bosie’s suicide, a green-eyed leopard, Mr Swinburne attacked by an American woman – and since this Oscar Wilde didn’t die in 1900, fun with Valentino in Hollywood.
-More »

 Or, There Never was a Diamond like Scott.
 The life of the composer Scott Joplin.